 DIS Illegal Drug Policy

-Possession and/or use of illegal drugs constitutes a violation of DIS Code of Student Responsibility and Swedish Law.
-Swedish Police have the right to arrest you if you are caught buying, using, or selling drugs, and you may be expelled from the country.
-If you break local laws in Sweden, or any other country, your U.S. passport won’t help you avoid arrest or prosecution.
+Possession and/or use of illegal drugs constitutes a violation of DIS Code of Student Responsibility and Danish Law.
+Danish Police have the right to arrest you if you are caught buying, using, or selling drugs, and you may be expelled from the country.
+If you break local laws in Denmark, or any other country, having a foreign passport will not help you avoid arrest or prosecution.
 Assistance from DIS and the U.S. Embassy will be limited.
 Read more about the consequences of an arrest here.

 DIS will notify your home university if you violate the DIS Code of Student Responsibility.
 Past students have been dismissed from DIS for drug-related infringements.

-- All forms of cannabis (marijuana) are illegal in Sweden as are heroin, cocaine, LSD, ecstasy, and other forms of non-prescribed, mind-altering substances
+- All forms of cannabis (marijuana) are illegal in Denmark as are heroin, cocaine, LSD, ecstasy, and other forms of non-prescribed, mind-altering substances

 - Defensive weapons, including but not limited to knives, mace, and stun guns